hexxone/TeleJelly/README.md

 ## Usage

-After installing, reboot your Jellyfin server.

-Then go to the configuration page and fill in the Bot-Token and Bot-Username first.
+Go to the configuration page and fill in the Bot-Token and Bot-Username first.

 Aferwards you can add yourself into the "Administrators" list for full access, or create a Group.